Skip to main content

 Failure to meet the above requirements may lead to rescinding the acceptance offer.

-Potential and actual applicants are encouraged to review the Technical Standards for Matriculation, Progression, and Graduation for the Medical Doctor program at the University of North Dakota School of Medicine & Health Sciences.
+Potential and actual applicants are encouraged to review the Technical Standards of Capacity for the Medical Doctor program at the University of North Dakota School of Medicine & Health Sciences.

 SMHS Room W101